taylordinkins/atlasToISpy/README.md

+I was fortunate to participate in the Summer 2016 CERN undergraduate internship program, through the CSU system.

+Much of my experience consisted of exposure to introductory Particle Physics concepts, as well as the project I began under the direction of Dr. Dan Guest.

+This project seeks to make data gathered from the ATLAS detector compatible with the event display iSpy.

+Data from ATLAS is retrieved either in .ROOT files (a C++ framework), or preferably in XML format formerly used for the Atlantis display.
+CMS data is in a friendly JSON format (grammar found at the link below)

 Thanks to CMS for providing the event display iSpy.

 iSpy is ran in browser using WebGL, and all information is found here: